XiaoouPan/histMatch/README.md

 ## Description

 Treatment effect estimation with insufficient individuals in the control group.
-This repo is mainly for simulation purpose.
+This method is still in experimental stage.